-Furthermore, the design of the proposed project, with conditions, has been evaluated and determined to be consistent with respect to compliance with City of Fresno standards, specification and policies.
-The project is not located near an airport,therefore it will not change air traffic levels.
+The Public Works Department/Traffic Engineering Division staff has reviewed the proposed traffic yield from the proposed single family residential development and the expected traffic generation will not adversely impact the existing and projected circulation system as analyzed in MEIR.
+Furthermore, the design of the proposed subdivision, with conditions, has been evaluated and determined to be consistent with respect to compliance with City of Fresno standards, specification and policies.
+The project is not located near an airport, therefore it will not change air traffic levels.
 The proposed streets were reviewed by the Department of Public Works and will not create hazards.
-The Fire Department has also reviewed and conditioned the project with requirements as necessary to afford adequate emergency vehicle access with minor alterations to the site plan.
+The Fire Department has conditioned the project to provide a second point of access, therefore there will not be inadequate emergency access.
 The project will not conflict with adopted policies or plans regarding public transit, bicycle or pedestrian facilities because said features are incorporated into the conditions of approval for the project.